chapel-lang/chapel-blog/content/posts/7qs-asgari/index.md

 href="https://chapel-lang.org/download/#spack">Spack
 package for Chapel</a>, which should significantly simplify the process of installing Chapel on HPC systems.
 Sorry we didn't have it at that time, Marjan!
-{{% /sidenote %}} we had, but unfortunately, it didn’t work in the end.
+{{% /sidenote %}} we had, but unfortunately, it didn’t always work in the end.

 Another item on my wish list is that Chapel would support geospatial data.
 If Chapel could work with data structures {{% sidenote right